 Now that you know some of the best woods for smokers, you might be wondering which type of wood takes the cake.
 Well, it depends on what you are cooking.
 As you have seen, different woods complement a variety of meats in various ways.

 Overall, with hickory and oak being the most versatile, they are safe bets for any type of meat.
 Not only will they get the job done, but they offer enough originality to make a satisfying accent to your meat.
 They are easy to smoke and give a rich flavor to whatever you are cooking.

 If you are focused on smoking red meat, hickory, cherry, or a mix of the two, create excellent, palatable smokes for your meats.
-In fact, fruity woods such as Cherry, Apple, and Alder typically do not disappoint when paired with numerous woods.
+In fact, fruity woods such as Cherry, Apple, and Alder typically do not disappoint when paired with numerous kinds of wood.

 Concerning the smoking of fish, your best bet will probably be Alder or Cedar.
 With their unique touches, you can add to the intense flavor of fish without taking too much away from the briny undertones.

 Lastly, if you are smoking chicken or poultry, you should look to use Maple or Mesquite wood for smoking.
 The subtle yet noticeable richness of either wood makes for great flavor output when smoking poultry.